mlaursen/react-md/packages/documentation/src/blogs/v2-release.md

 ### GZip Size Comparison

-Due to including the new 1800+ material icons in the UMD bundle by default, the UMD size has increased by `105.66%` while the CSS bundles have increased by `18.56% - 18.75%`:
+The v2 release has decreased the UMD bundle size by `12.35%` while the CSS bundles have increased by `18.56% - 18.75%`:

-> The gzip size of the new UMD bundle without all the material icons is actually
-> `86.49 KB` which is a **12.35% decrease** in size.

 ```sh
 v1 size